Indian election resumes as heatwave hits voters

 PHOTO

-India's six-week election juggernaut resumed Friday with millions of people lining up outside polling stations in parts of the country hit by a scorching heatwave.
+India's six-week-long election resumed Friday with millions of people lining up outside polling stations in parts of the country hit by a scorching heatwave.

 Prime Minister Narendra Modi is widely expected to win a third term in the election, which concludes in early June.